528why/528why.github.io/_pages/about.md

 # 🔥 News
+- *2024.06*: &nbsp;🎉🎉 One paper is accepted by Expert Systems with Applications.
 - *2024.03*: &nbsp;🎉🎉 One paper is accepted by IJCNN 2024
 - *2024.02*: &nbsp;🎉🎉 One paper is accepted by Electronics.
 - *2023.03*: &nbsp;🎉🎉 One paper is accepted by IPEC 2023